 In addition to the tips provided, you should be careful when signing a contract.
 You should never rush into an agreement.
 Never sign a contract that you do not fully understand.
 If there is any part of the contract that does not make sense to you, then consider hiring a lawyer to look over the contract.

 Hopefully, you find the negotiation and the contract signing process to be completely painless.
 But, there are a lot of considerations that go into finding the right manager.
-For a complete breakdown of all the aspects of a music manager legal contract and what you should know – get your own copy of our detailed music manager eBook.
+For a complete breakdown of all the aspects of a music manager legal contract and what you should know, check out our book Music Management For The Indie Artist.

 For more expert tips and advice, check out our book Music Management For The Indie Artist – “Everything You Need To Know About Managing Your Music Career, Exploding Your Popularity & Getting Discovered By A Top Manager”.